VinitaSilaparasetty/julia-beginners/README.md

-# Julia Beginners
-Coursera guided project on Julia for Beginners in Data Science
+# Coursera guided project on Julia for Beginners in Data Science

 ### About the Data: